zengjixiang/jina/docs/tutorials/gpu-executor.md

 This tutorial assumes familiarity with basic Jina concepts, such as Document, [Executor](../concepts/executor/index), and [Deployment](../concepts/deployment/index).
 Some knowledge of [Executor Hub](../concepts/executor/hub/index) is also needed for the last part of the tutorial.
 ```

-## Jina and GPUs in a nutshell
+## Jina-serve and GPUs in a nutshell

 For a thorough walkthrough of using GPU resources in your code, check the full tutorial in the {ref}`next section <gpu-prerequisites>`.

 If you already know how to use your GPU, just proceed like you usually would in your machine learning framework of choice.
-Jina lets you use GPUs like you would in a Python script or Docker
+Jina-serve lets you use GPUs like you would in a Python script or Docker
 container, without imposing additional requirements or configuration.

 Here's a minimal working example, written in PyTorch: